codesqueak/Scripts/docs/java.md

 Now execute the ansible script with:

-*ansible-playbook -b -K java.yml*
+*ansible-playbook -b -K -k java.yml*

-You will be promted for the account password.
+You will be promted for the account password and sudo password.

 This will: